hemepositive/PC-lecture/index.md

 - Talking too much and not being quiet.

   - Ask questions and don't talk all the time.
+  - Most providers are thinking of what to say next rather than listening.
   - What have they heard?
   - What have they been thinking about?

+- Posture mistakes
+  - Standing over patient
+  - Try to sit
+  - Don't cross arms (US culture)

 - Assuming they care about what you would do with your family.